facebookincubator/velox/velox/docs/develop/spilling.rst

 Spill Compression
 ^^^^^^^^^^^^^^^^^
-To reduce the spill file size when the size might exceeds the disk space, we can enable spill compression.
+To reduce the spill file size when the size might exceed the disk space, we can enable spill compression.
 The Spiller compresses the serialized byte stream before writing it to disk.
 Configuration property :doc:`spill_compression_codec <../configs>` sets the compression codec to use.